Pop music is often known for being emotional, so it should come to no surprise that there are songs in this genre that can make one cry.

 - Don McLean has a few:

-- Knowing the story behind "American Pie", this might be one of the saddest songs in rock history.
+- Knowing the story behind "American Pie" from American Pie, this might be one of the saddest songs in rock history.
 The upbeat music doesn't help, either.
 The Day the Music Died, indeed.

 - "The Grave".
 Grab some Kleenex.
 You'll need them.